H4HWV2011/msjarvis-public-docs/thesis/31-mountainshares-and-infrastructure.md

 # 31. MountainShares and Infrastructure Closure

 *Carrie Kidd (Mamma Kidd) — Mount Hope, WV*
-*Last updated: July 22, 2026*
+*Last updated: July 25, 2026*

 ---

 ## 31.1 Why This Matters for Polymathmatic Geography

 This chapter explains **MountainShares** as a documented and partially live **commons infrastructure layer**, not as a finished public currency or investment scheme.
-It focuses on knowledge, retrieval corpora, and governed commons aggregation rather than on treasury execution or securities.
+It focuses on knowledge, retrieval corpora, governed commons aggregation, and a future‑facing civic‑energy model rather than on treasury execution or securities.

 It supports:

-- **P1 – Every where is entangled** by treating local knowledge, infrastructure, and governance as interconnected.
+- **P1 – Every where is entangled** by treating local knowledge, infrastructure, governance, and civic effort as interconnected.
-- **P3 – Power has a geometry** by putting MountainShares inside supervised gateways and bounded corpora, not in a free-floating financial cloud.
+- **P3 – Power has a geometry** by putting MountainShares inside supervised gateways and bounded corpora, not in a free‑floating financial cloud.
 - **P5 – Design is a geographic act** by grounding commons infrastructure in specific services, ports, and collections, instead of an abstract “platform.”
 - **P12 – Intelligence with a ZIP code** by privileging **MountainShares commons documentation** and local knowledge inside a governed retrieval layer.
-- **P16 – Power accountable to place** by keeping MountainShares within BBB/guardian supervision and bounded corpus volumes.
+- **P16 – Power accountable to place** by keeping MountainShares within BBB/guardian supervision and bounded corpus volumes, and by treating civic energy as something that must be recorded in accountable, place‑aware ledgers rather than extracted invisibly.

 This chapter belongs to the **Computational Instrument** tier.
 It treats MountainShares as partially live infrastructure with working knowledge stores and gateways, not as a deployed DAO or public currency.